Table of Contents

 It is necessary to diagnose jaundice in newborns early to prevent the development of complications.
 During birth and the initial days, the doctors pay close attention to the yellow color of your baby’s skin, gums, and eyes.
 Diagnosis may involve:

-Newborn jaundice treatment offers newborn screening that can identify jaundice before it becomes a serious condition, so the level of slight jaundice in newborn can be corrected early, and parents will be relieved that their baby is doing fine.
+Newborn screening in the first 24–48 hours lets doctors act early and prevents most mild cases from becoming serious. so the level of jaundice in a newborn can be corrected early, and parents will be relieved that their baby is doing fine.

 According to a study conducted at SMS Medical College in Jaipur, about 60% of full-term newborns and up to 80% of preterm babies develop neonatal jaundice in their first week of life.